 For us, there is a fairly simple solution that works 90% of the time.
 And has some other fairly striking benefits as well.
 Our preferred booking site is Booking.com.
 As said 90% of the time we find they are the cheapest.
 When a Cheaper price is found elsewhere it’s normally an obscure name we don’t really trust.

-We find the Map view on Booking.com very easy to find hotels in the districts we have want, and it also shows prices so you can quickly narrow down the hotels that suit you before carrying out further research.
+We find the Map view on Booking.com very easy to find hotels in the districts we want, and it also shows prices so you can quickly narrow down the hotels that suit you before carrying out further research.

 Finally, one of the biggest reasons we use Booking.com is the ability to book without charge and cancel for free right up until a few days before the booking.
-This way you can guarantee the cheapest price. as if you find it cheaper elsewhere (or even on the Booking.com) you can just cancel the original booking and get the cheaper price.
+This way you can guarantee the cheapest price.
+If you find it cheaper elsewhere (or even on Booking.com) you can just cancel the original booking and get the cheaper price.
 We find most of the time this doesn’t happen and we stick with the original booking but there have been occasions where we swap to a cheaper price.

 We wrote an in-depth guide to booking hotels on booking.com for New York but the same principles can be applied to San Francisco or any destination whatsoever.